[ ] [ ] [ ] [ ] [ ] [ ]

 I am an original Led Zeppelin fan.
 Unfortunately either my tastes changed or the band changed - probably both.
 I did not know the back story about this song and that breaks my heart.
 However on a pure musical comment the production on this song is amateurish - the strings in the orchestration backing , if they are real strings, are slow and plodding and lack the emotion they could have added.
 Also the synth solo is a complete joke - sounds like a cheap Casio keyboard played by a Saturday night karaoke act.
 This song marks the end of Led Zep as a great blues rock band right there.

-YEAH, baby!
-This was the tune of the times late summer of '79, tooling around in my mean green Cutlass 'S' Coupe with my buddies Johnny M and Richard G; both gone over to the other realm far too soon; jamming this in the AudioVox 8-track tape deck through the Jensen Tri-Axials bouncing the sound off of the perfectly slanted fastback rear window, partying heartily, cruising till we had barely enough gas to make it back home.
-"Carouselambra" was our fave, though!
+THIS was one of the hits of the late summer of '79; tooling around in my mean green '70 Cutlass 'S' Coupe with my buddies Richard G and Johnny M, both since gone over to the other realm far too soon; jamming this in the AudioVox 8-track tape deck through the Jensen Tri-Axials bouncing the sound off of the perfectly slanted fastback rear window, partying heartily, and cruising till we had barely enough gas to make it back home... ("Carouselambra" is even jammier, though!)

 jnhashmi wrote: